Our role in the application process

 It should be noted that WIPO's acceptance of certain words in your list of goods and services does not guarantee that all countries will accept them.

 The designated countries (the individual countries that were selected on your application) will then check the international registration in accordance with national legislation and notify the IB of either extension of protection within that country or raise objections (provisional refusal).
 If a provisional refusal is raised, you will receive the notification from the IB.
 You must however reply direct to the country about their refusal, and you may need to meet other requirements of their particular trade mark laws, for example, providing a contact address within the country.
 We are unable to provide guidance in relation to a provisional refusal raised by another IP Office.

-Once any objections are overcome, the designated country can advertise your international registration for opposition.
+Once any objections are overcome, the designated country may advertise your international registration for opposition.
 If opposition is filed, the designated country must notify the IB.
 The designated country will then notify the IB either of full or partial protection or full refusal within that country.

 If a country does not object to your application within the set time limits being either 12 or 18 months, your mark will be protected in that country.
 For further information regarding the application process please refer to WIPO's website.